 1-Rita Hogan is a certified canine herbalist, co-founder of farmdognaturals.com and canineherbalist.com

-Dear readers our soils, and clay contain minerals with many beneficial properties when used responsibly.
+Our soils, and clay contain minerals with many beneficial properties when used responsibly.
 For any chronic or serious ailments collaboration with your physician, or naturopathic professional for optimum relief is recommended.
-We want our readers in fine form always.